Operational Notice · Effective May 31, 2026

 The Finding:

-“Thales discovered how to obtain the height of pyramids and all other similar objects, namely, by measuring the shadow of the object at the time when a body and its shadow are equal in length.” — Pliny, Natural History XXXVI.XVII.82
+“Thales discovered how to get the height of pyramids and all other similar objects, namely, by measuring the shadow of the object at the time when a body and its shadow are equal in length.” — Pliny, Natural History XXXVI.XVII.82

 “Eudemus in his history of geometry attributes the theorem itself to Thales, saying that the method by which he is reported to have determined the distance of ships at sea shows that he must have used it.” — Proclus, 352.12-15